genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 :::info ESTIMATED TIME
 20 mins
 :::
-Style the `quantity` field of the orders grid in such a way that if the value is bigger than 100 it will be in green, otherwise red.
+Style the `quantity` field of the orders grid in such a way that if the value is bigger than 100 it will be in green; otherwise, it will be in red.

 :::tip
 Here you can use specific conditions providing a function to the `cellClass` column config.